Cwantic/Documentation/Settings/General.md

 ## 1. Code Aster

 Code Aster is the main **SOLVER** of MetaPiping.
-It is developped and maintained by EDF (https://code-aster.org).
+It is developed and maintained by EDF (https://code-aster.org).

 The Windows version is installed by MetaPiping but you can install the Linux version manually and specify the location on your computer.